Escaping the barraging beast of Brexit is one of many refreshing things about being in China.

 Bottom line is that the majority of people in Britain are feeling poorer, and feeling poorer is infuriating – especially when you’re working just as hard as you always have been (or seen).

-The poorest people in Britain are still among the richest 20% of people in the world, but the fact they are feeling poorer is what is so infuriating for them, and why they voted for the side which was campaigning for something different in 2016.
+The poorest people in Britain are still among the richest 20% of people in the world, but the fact they are feeling poorer is what is so infuriating for them, and why they voted for the side campaigning for something different in 2016.

 This is a sharp contrast to China, where the majority of people are feeling richer…and you can see it on their smiling faces.
 People here know they are less free than people in Britain, but they are far less angry and frustrated.
 I see no appetite for change here.